Skip to content

 Consent to obtain references form

-Closing Date: 23 February 2026 at 4.00pm
+Closing Date: 13 April 2026 – 4.00pm

 St Joseph’s College is an equal opportunities employer and is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 Successful applicants for these posts will be subject to an Enhanced Disclosure check by the Disclosure and Barring Service.